Cam Coleman

-Cameron Coleman (born August 14, 2006) is an American college football wide receiver for the Auburn Tigers.
+Cameron Coleman (born August 14, 2006) is an American college football wide receiver for the Texas Longhorns.
+He previously played for the Auburn Tigers.
 He was the #5-ranked recruit in the 2024 recruiting class.

 Early life

-Coleman grew up in Phenix City, Alabama and attended Central High School where he played under Patrick Nix, a former Auburn quarterback and the father of Bo Nix.
+Coleman was born on August 14, 2006, and grew up in Phenix City, Alabama.
+He attended Central High School where he played under Patrick Nix.
 Coleman had 31 receptions for 542 yards and six touchdowns as a junior.
 As a senior, Coleman caught 61 passes for 1,372 yards and 18 touchdowns, leading Central to the state championship where he was named the games Most Valuable Player in a 21-19 victory over Thompson High School.
 Coleman was rated as a five-star prospect and the nation's second-ranked receiver recruit.
 He originally committed to Texas A&M before flipping to Auburn.

+College career

+Auburn

+As a freshman, Coleman played in 11 games, recording 37 receptions for 598 yards and eight touchdowns.
+He was named to the SEC All-Freshman team.
+As a sophomore, Coleman started in all 12 games, recording 56 receptions for 708 yards and five touchdowns.
+At the end of the season, he entered the transfer portal.

+Texas

+On January 11, 2026, Coleman transferred to Texas.
+In his first game as a Longhorn, he had three receptions for 70 yards and two touchdowns.